Foreign Beggars: I Am Legion (September 2013)

 I Am Legion is the self-titled collaborative album by the supergroup composed of Dutch drum and bass trio Noisia and Metropolis and Orifice Vulgatron.
 The album was released on 2 September 2013 through Division, OWSLA and Par Excellence.
 The album topped the Beatport releases chart within three days of release.
 The album has had two singles so far: "Make Those Move" and "Choosing For You", and an instrumental version of the album will be released on 29 November 2013.

-Modus EP (2015)
+Modus (2015)

 Modus is a three-track extended play featuring Eprom, Alix Perez and Riko Dan, written and recorded in a warehouse in Los Angeles and partially recorded at the Red Bull Studios in Los Angeles.
 Riko Dan was later recorded at the Total Refreshment Centre in London.
 Videos were produced for two of the project's three songs; the "Modus" video was directed by Sam Fisher from A-Space & Melody Maker from XIPHI productions, while the video for "Deng" was directed by Jack Thompson-Roylance for Deadbeat Films.